In Exercises 29–32, determine the minimum sample size n needed to... | Channels for Pearson+

 Margin of Error (E)

-The margin of error, denoted as E, quantifies the range within which the true population parameter is expected to lie, given a certain confidence level.
-It is a critical component in survey results and statistical estimates, as it indicates the potential deviation from the observed sample statistic, thus influencing the reliability of the conclusions drawn from the data.
+The margin of error is the range within which the true population parameter is expected to lie, given a certain confidence level.
+It quantifies the uncertainty associated with sample estimates.
+A smaller margin of error requires a larger sample size, as it indicates a desire for more precise estimates of the population parameter.

 Recommended video: